Codecademy/docs/content/markdown/concepts/headings/headings.md

 ---
-Title: 'Headings'
+Title: "Headings"
-Description: 'Headings are Markdown elements used for displaying titles, subtitles, or different sections in a website.
+Description: "Headings are Markdown elements used for displaying titles, subtitles, or different sections in a website.
 There are six headings in total.
-They are made with a hash symbol, #, with 1 being the largest and 6 being the smallest.'
+They are made with a hash symbol, #, with 1 being the largest and 6 being the smallest."
 Subjects:
-  - 'Developer Tools'
+  - "Developer Tools"
-  - 'Web Development'
+  - "Web Development"
 Tags:
-  - 'Markdown'
+  - "Markdown"
-  - 'Headings'
+  - "Headings"
-  - 'GitHub'
+  - "GitHub"
 CatalogContent:
-  - 'learn-html'
+  - "learn-html"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 Headings are titles or subtitles that can be used with Markdown.
 There is a total of 6 different heading options.